The File Type screen provides the following settings:

 - Audio - audio/aiff, audio/mp3, audio/wav, audio/au, etc.

 - Images - image/jpeg, image/gif, image/tiff, image/png, etc.

 - Custom Types - as specified in the Custom Types screen

 Custom Types and HTML Types

-Use settings in the HTML Types screen to specify which file types SiteSucker should treat as HTML.
-When SiteSucker downloads one of these files, it scans it for links.
+Use settings in the HTML Types screen to specify which media types SiteSucker should treat as HTML.
+When SiteSucker downloads one of these files, it scans it for URLs.
 To select a file type to treat as HTML, turn on the switch next to the media type in the list.

 If you tap the Edit button in the Custom Types or HTML Types screen, SiteSucker displays a toolbar with the following buttons:

 Allows you to edit the selected media type.